isomerpages/mccy-cpro/_resources/Frequently Asked Questions.md

 2) Are we allowed to conduct AGMs and other social activities at Places of Worship?

 AGMs and other social activities can be held at places of worship.
-For more details, please refer to MOM’s advisory [here]<a href="https://www.mom.gov.sg/covid-19/requirements-for-safe-management-measures"></a>.
+For more details, please refer to MOM’s advisory [here](https://www.mom.gov.sg/covid-19/requirements-for-safe-management-measures).

 3) Is sanitising of the premises after worship services still mandatory?